garylirocks/quickrefs/microsoft-graph.markdown

 # email
 ```

-Login with an service principal, you can NOT customize scopes in this case, all the granted permissions to the app are included
+Login with a service principal, all the granted permissions to the app are included

   - Use secret